muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -c &lt;filename&gt;
 Sets a non-default config file.
-By default it Skyscraper uses the file `~/.skyscraper/config.ini`.
+By default Skyscraper uses the file `~/.skyscraper/config.ini`.
 ###### Example(s)
 ```
-Skyscraper -p snes -c /path/to/config.ini
+Skyscraper -p snes -c "/path/to/config.ini"
 ```

 #### -a &lt;filename&gt;
 Sets a non-default xml file to use when setting up the artwork compositing.
-By default it Skyscraper uses the file `~/.skyscraper/artwork.xml`.
+By default Skyscraper uses the file `~/.skyscraper/artwork.xml`.
 ###### Example(s)
 ```
-Skyscraper -p snes -a /path/to/artwork.xml
+Skyscraper -p snes -a "/path/to/artwork.xml"
 ```

 #### -d &lt;folder&gt;
 Sets a non-default location for the storing and loading of cached game resources.
-This is what is referred to in the docs as the "localdb resource cache".
-By default this folder is set to `~/.skyscraper/dbs/[platform set with -p]`.
-Unless you have a good reason to, don't change this.
-The folder pointed to should a folder with a Skyscraper `db.xml` file and its required subfolders inside of it.
+This is what is referred to in the docs as the *localdb resource cache*.
+By default this folder is set to `~/.skyscraper/dbs/[platform]`.
+Don't change this unless you have a good reason to (for instance if you want your cache to reside on a USB drive).
+The folder pointed to should be a folder with a Skyscraper `db.xml` file and its required subfolders inside of it (`covers, `screenshots` etc.).

+NOTE!
+If you wish to always use a certain location as base folder for your localdb resource cache, it is *strogly* recommended to set this in the config.ini file instead.
+Read more about config.ini [here](CONFIGINI.md).
 ###### Example(s)
 ```
-Skyscraper -p snes -d /custom/localdb/cache/path
+Skyscraper -p snes -d "/custom/localdb/cache/path"
 ```

 #### --refresh